 The story of this book also focused on the stores themselves and how they use everything they could get their hands on original military surplus items they found like tent frame or mosquito netting that they used to display their wares, again utilizing the concept of using old surplus items to enhance that rustic adventurers’ vibe.
 The BANANA REPUBLIC stores themselves were destinations since no two outlets were alike.
 Often times the BANANA REPUBLIC shops were the destination of many of my trips since you could find something at one store that might not be available at another.

 Then there were their catalogs that were essential reading for everyone in The Fedora Chronicles demographic with images and graphics that were all hand drawn that continued the rustic, vintage adventurer vibe.
 The catalog was a huge part of THE BANANA REPUBLIC experience, and the catalog itself won and earned many awards from groups in the industry.

 I'll be blunt and come right out and say that the genuine monster in this story about the demise of BANANA REPUBLIC is clearly Mickey Drexler and it should be known what he did to the retrocentric community.
-The reason why BANANA REPUBLIC became the bland copy of the other mere clothing stores and became simply ‘Banana Republic’ was petty and short sighted – the monster Mickey Drexler simply hated the vintage adventurer safari style.
+The reason why BANANA REPUBLIC became the bland copy of the other mere clothing stores and became simply ‘Banana Republic’ was petty and short sighted – Mickey Drexler simply hated the vintage adventurer safari style.

-All the passion employees had for the ‘BANANA REPUBLIC’ brand suffered the concequense of his decision.
+All the passion everyone had for the ‘BANANA REPUBLIC’ brand suffered the concequense of his decision.
 The commitment from the employees, the catalog devotes, the devoted customers with our cult like following, were lost the minute it’s brand identity was literally thrown out and put in a landfill as a part of Antichrist Drexler crusade to make "Banana Republic" look just like every other clothing store.

 This is the perfect book for anyone who has a vision but doesn't know how to accomplish their goals and realize their dreams.
 If there’s anything to learn from The Ziegler’s, is that there’s always a way to get things done if you surround yourself with quality people with talent.
 Nobody will read this book and finish it without a better understanding of what an incredible thing The Ziegler’s did and how they made an entire decade better for those of us in our demographic.
 They’re heroes and champions of people like us who believe “no” isn’t an answer and to believe in the concept of the word “Jeito” – a Brazilian word for “There’s always a way.”